yesiknowjava/theodorecaputihugo/content/publications/2019-reality-check/index.md

 ---
-title: "Medical marijuana, not miracle marijuana: some well-publicized studies about medical marijuana do not pass a reality check"
+title: "Medical marijuana, not miracle marijuana: Some well-publicized studies about medical marijuana donât pass a reality check"

 authors:
 - "admin"